jesselansdown/EigenGap/README.md

 EigenSolutionMat

-- Functions in the same way as SolutionMat in GAP.
+- Functions in the same way as SolutionMat in GAP (only currently takes an nxn matrix).